canerkaseler/jetpack-compose-firebase-remote-config/README.md

 ## More details

-If you would like to continue reading and learn some details about above parts, please check out the [https://medium.com/@canerkaseler](https://medium.com/@canerkaseler).
+If you would like to continue reading and learn some details about above parts, please check out the [Medium Article](https://medium.com/proandroiddev/android-feature-flag-implementation-with-firebase-remote-config-kotlin-flow-jetpack-compose-79fc15194a42).
 I hope, this repository and its Medium article will be useful and beneficial for your project! 🙌